WottatoParrior/KumiteCode/README.md

 Day 3.Added air for live reload and a Makefile to run all the commands needed at once.
 This runs the docker compose file and then runs air to enable live-reload.

+Day 4.Added db connection and .env variables loading for the app